Modi Rosenfeld: Career

 Modi is an established headliner at comedy clubs across the United States and is a regular fixture on the comedy scene in both New York and Los Angeles.
 His home club is the Comedy Cellar.
 Modi has performed for Orthodox, Reform and other non-Orthodox audiences internationally.
 He performed at the launch party of the late Israeli astronaut Ilan Ramon in Houston before takeoff.

 Rosenfeld is known for having a particularly large following among Orthodox audiences, performing at yeshivas, National Council of Young Israel affiliates, Hatzalah, Chabad telethons and Eshel.
 He has also performed for special Shabbat dinners for the Council of Fashion Designers of America.

 Rosenfeld has contributed to US Weekly as a member of the fashion police.
 He was a semi-finalist on the fourth season of Last Comic Standing.

 Rosenfeld cites Don Rickles, Jackie Mason, George Carlin, and Louis CK as his comedic inspirations.

 The City of New York proclaimed June 26, 2018 "Mordechi 'Modi' Rosenfeld Day".

 Rosenfeld is the co-founder and producer of the Chosen Comedy Festival, along with comedians Elon Gold and Dani Zoldan.
 The festival premiered in Coney Island in summer 2022.

 In 2023, he was featured in the "36 to Watch" list by New York Jewish Week, which honors Jewish personalities for their contributions to the city's Jewish community.
 In 2024, he was inducted into Anu – Museum of the Jewish People's Hall of Fame for Jewish Humor.

 He is the host of his own podcast called And Here's Modi.
 He has also been a guest on the podcasts Unorthodox, WTF with Marc Maron and Headliners with Nihal Arthanayake for the BBC.
+Rosenfeld has coined the term "Moshiach energy" to describe his performance style.
+In a 2023 piece published in Variety, Rosenfeld discussed being gay while performing for many orthodox Jewish communities.
+In his comedic routines, Rosenfeld attempts to demonstrate that it is possible to be a practicing and observant Jew as well as part of the LGBTQ community.

 Personal life

 Modi is Jewish and is a member of a Modern Orthodox congregation in Manhattan.

+Rosenfeld has described his Jewish practice in terms of regular observance, including wearing tefillin in the morning while touring and keeping a kosher home.

 He is gay and legally married his partner, Leo Veiga, in 2020.
 Veiga was raised Catholic and is also Modi's manager.

 He is dyslexic and has been diagnosed with attention deficit disorder.